神奈川大学日本常民文化研究所

 Research and Study

-Basic Joint Research Project: Pioneering New Domains Through Comprehensive Research Study of Porto Nanban Byobu Folding Screens
+Basic Joint Research Project: Research on Evora Byobu Folding Screen Texts

 Purpose

-*In 2021, research category/study name was changed from Topical Joint Research Project “Foundational Research on the Namban Byobu Underlayer Sheets of Porto, Portugal” to Basic Joint Research Project “Pioneering New Areas of Research through a Comprehensive Study of the Porto and Evora Byobu Screen Texts.”
+*In 2021, the research category was updated from a Topical Joint Research Project titled “Foundational Research on the Namban Byobu Underlayer Sheets of Porto, Portugal” to a Basic Joint Research Project titled “Pioneering New Areas of Research through a Comprehensive Study of the Porto and Evora Byobu Screen Texts.”

 *From July 9, 2021, under the auspices of JSPS Grant-in-Aid for Challenging Research (Pioneering) “Pioneering New Domains Through Comprehensive Research Study of Porto Nanban Byobu Folding Screens.”